The Liberation of the Chinese Woman — and the Chinese Entrepreneur

 Hong Kong’s racial/

 Until the 1950s and early 1960s, Hong Kong’s social structure was a replica of Britain’s class system, except that “class” was defined by “race.”
 Whether in government or business, the Chinese were second-class citizens in their own country.
 In the police force, for example, a Chinese could get to sergeant, while all the officers were British.
-In the British “hongs” which dominated Hong Kong business, an invaluable — and highly rewarded — employee was the “compradour,” or the Chinese go-between who mediated and negotiated the business affairs of the company between the British managers and the Chinese employees and suppliers.
+In the British “hongs” which dominated Hong Kong business, an invaluable — and highly rewarded — employee was the “compradour,” or the Chinese go-between who mediated and negotiated the business affairs of the company between the British managers (who spoke little or no Chinese) and the Chinese employees and suppliers.
 But no way could a Chinese become “taipan.”

 Naturally, the Chinese resented being the underclass, and riots and strikes broke out occasionally, especially in the years following the 1911 revolution in China.